 Supported test configurations are shown in A.5.5.7.1.1-1.
 The test parameters for the E-UTRA cell are given in Table A.3.7.2.1-1.
 The E-UTRA cell once set up is not changed across time.

-The test parameters for NR cell are given in Tables A.5.5.7.1.1-2 and cell-specific parameters in A.5.5.7.1.1-3 below.
+The test parameters for NR cell are given in Tables A.5.5.7.1.1-2, cell-specific parameters in A.5.5.7.1.1-3 and OTA parameters in A.5.5.7.1.1-4 below.
 The test consists of four successive time periods with duration of T1, T2, T3 and T4.
 There are two carriers each with one cell.
 Before the test starts the UE is connected to Cell 1 (E-UTRA PCell) on radio channel 1 (PCC) but is not aware of Cell 2 (NR PSCell) on radio channel 2.
 The UE is only monitoring the PCC.
 During T1 only Cell1 is known to the UE.

 The test system shall send a RRC message to the UE to add PSCell (Cell 2) on radio channel 2.
 The RRC message (to add PSCell) also includes a request for the UE to start periodic CSI reporting for the PSCell after the PSCell has been successfully added.
 The RRC message to add PSCell shall be sent to the UE during period T1.
 The point in time at which the RRC message to add PSCell (Cell2) is received at the UE antenna connector defines the start of period T2.